cksystemsteaching/selfie/README.md

 ![Computing Numerical Values](figures/atoi.png "Computing Numerical Values")

-The final step of scanning integer literals is to compute their numerical values.
+The final step of scanning integer literals is to compute their numerical value.
 The above figure shows the code in the middle, its input and output on the left, here `85` and `1010101`, respectively, and the state of memory when done on the right.
 Given a string of digits `s`, the rather famous procedure `atoi()` computes the numerical value `n` that `s` represents.
 The name `atoi` stands for *ASCII to integer*.
 There is also a procedure called `itoa()` that does the opposite for printing integer values, see the selfie source code for its implementation.
 In essence, `atoi()` encodes `s` into `n`, and `itoa()` decodes `n` back to `s`.

 The scanner calls `atoi()` on `integer` to compute the numerical value that the string to which the value of `integer` points to represents.
 The numerical value is then stored in the global variable `literal`.
 Communicating the string to `atoi()` works by storing the value of `integer` on the stack.
 This is interesting because it avoids copying the string.
 The memory layout shown on the right of the above figure shows that.
 From then on, `atoi()` refers to the string using the formal parameter `s`, not `integer`.
 Also, `atoi()` allocates memory on the stack for storing its local variables `i`, `n`, and `c`.
 The variable `i` is again used as index, here into the string where the value of `s` points to.
 The variable `n`, as mentioned before, is used for storing the numerical value.
 The variable `c` stores the character from `s` at index `i` that is to be processed next.
 That character is loaded from memory using the `load_character()` procedure which is the counterpart to the procedure `store_character()` used in the scanner.